Insights & Publications

 View Client Update

-The government has announced several measures that should ease the challenges of doing business in India – an area in which India has consistently lagged behind on the world stage.
+The government has laid strong emphasis on stability, transparency and growth, and announced several measures that should ease the challenges of doing business in India - an area in which India has consistently lagged behind on the global stage.

 Mergers & Acquisitions